ZNav/orbit/README.md

 2. in place operators manipulate or display x without using a sub table
 3. t is linked to an instance of x (if x is kept so is t)
 4. lowercase or symbol operators are drop operators
-	a. exceptions.
+5. uppercase or number operators are in place operators
-		1. \ is null
+6. the only exception is '\' is null (an in place operator)
-	b. uppercase or number operators are in place operators
+7. all normal logical operators are accepted and work identically to '='. they are skipped in the listing for brevity.

 ## Operators